usc-ee250-spring2020/GrovePi-EE250/ee250-lab04/part3/README.md

 before moving forward.
 As a developer, avoiding reading outputs and assuming things worked correctly is a bad practice.** The script above clones the main GrovePi repo to `~/Dexter/GrovePi/` (do you remember what the tilda means?).
 We'll use that directory to run the firmware update bash script.
+Change directory to `~/Dexter/GrovePi/Firmware` and then execute the bash script.

-    sudo bash ~/Dexter/GrovePi/Firmware/firmware_update.sh
+    ./firmware_update.sh

 ## **Step 2**